ToniWonKanobi/theoveranalyzed.net/posts/2016/7/18/rejecting-technology-for-nostalgia.md

 ***

-Here's some meta for you: I've known that that Kevin Rose was the CEO of HODINKEE for about a week.
+Here's some meta for you: I've known that Kevin Rose was the CEO of HODINKEE for about a week.
 For that same amount of time, I also knew that [John Mayer][9] was a principle investor in the new venture between Rose's Watchville and Benjamin Climber's original HODINKEE.

 I only knew these facts because I spent the past week researching the heck out of watches, and I somehow stumbled on a TechCrunch [article][10] from 2014, describing the new venture between Rose and Clymer.